 For your assignment to be graded in a subsequent step in the course, you will be required to upload the completed Excel for the web workbook that you saved in Task 5.

+The main grading criteria will be:

 Have you used the correct visualizations?